ajueid/ajueid.github.io/README.md

 +-DcNS [XX]: are the uncertainties from the variations of the non-singular terms of the DGLAP splitting kernels.
 ```

-In the folder data/wUncertainty, the files are named as:
+In the two folders, the files are named as:
 ```console
 AtProduction-FS.dat; FS = Ga, Positrons, Nuel, Numu, Nuta, AntiP.
 ```